 Models and Miniatures

-One of the first uses of 3D printing was to create accurate, miniature-sized models of things,
+One of the first uses of 3D printing was to create accurate miniatures and models.

 All the benefits discussed above also apply to architectural uses for 3D printing, as this allows architects to bring miniature-sized versions of their visions to life.

 These mock-up models can be produced in a relatively short amount of time and to a high standard in terms of replicating the intricate details, hence why it’s now used in-house to improve innovation and communications, as well as some companies offering it as a service.